-The Subject Lands are currently used for agricultural purposes, and include vegetated areas, two tributaries of Cold Creek, farm-related fields and structures, and residential buildings.
-The Subject Lands are designated Natural Areas and Agricultural in the Vaughan Official Plan 2010.
+The Subject Lands are currently used for agricultural purposes, and in addition to farm-related uses and structures, contain vegetated areas, two tributaries of Cold Creek, and residential buildings.
+The Subject Lands are designated "Agricultural" and "Natural Areas" in the Vaughan Official Plan 2010.
 Most of the Subject Lands are zoned Agriculture and a portion is zoned Open Space Conservation Zone, generally associated with the tributary.

-The Subject Lands are adjacent the Urban Boundary of Vaughan.
-The neighbourhood known as Block 47, is part of the Block 40/47 Secondary Plan Area, is immediately north of the Subject Lands and is currently under construction for residential uses.
-It comprising marily of single detached and townhouse dwellings but also parkland and natural heritage areas.
-The lands east of Pine Valley Drive are also within the Urban Boundary and consist of a established and new residential community including a range of housing types, parks, community uses and natural heritage lands.
+The Subject Lands are adjacent to Vaughan's Urban Boundary and generally surrounded by urban development.
+The neighbourhood known as Block 47, part of the Block 40/47 Secondary Plan Area, is immediately north of the Subject Lands and is currently under construction for residential uses.
+It comprises primarily of single detached and townhouse dwellings but also parkland and natural heritage areas.
+The lands on the east side of Pine Valley Drive are also within the Urban Boundary and consist of established and new residential community that include a range of housing types, parks, community uses and natural heritage lands.

-To the south and west of the Subject Lands, these lands are also within the Greenbelt as they were previously conveyed by J. Grant Glassco (owner of the Subject Lands grandfather) to the Ontario Land, Trust for natural heritage and agricultural conservancy over 50 years ago.
+To the south and west of the Subject Lands, these lands are also within the Greenbelt as they were previously conveyed by J. Grant Glassco (owner of the Subject Lands grandfather) to the Ontario Heritage Trust for natural heritage and agricultural conservancy over 50 years ago.

-The Subject Lands are in proximity to Kleinberg Village (to the west) centred on Islington Road and used for residential, natural heritage, and park uses.
+The Subject Lands are in proximity to Kleinberg Village (to the west) centred on Islington Road and defined by residential, natural heritage, and park uses.

-The Subject Lands are located on the west side of Pine Valley Drive and north of Major Mackenzie Drive, both of which are Major Regional Arterial Roads.
+The Subject Lands have direct frontage on the west side of Pine Valley Drive and are approximately 350 metres north of Major Mackenzie Drive.
+Teston Road is located to the north of the Subject Lands.
+These roads are Major Regional Arterial Roads.
+Major Mackenzie Drive has six travel lanes, whereas Teston Road is planned to widen to four lanes.
 Major Mackenzie Drive connects to Highway 427 (to the west) and Highway 400 (to the east).
 It also connects to various services and amenities within a short distance including the Kortright Centre, Kleinburg Village, schools, parks, recreational areas, and retail/service commercial.
 Major Mackenzie Drive is identified as a Transit Priority Network, where frequent bus service is provided by York Regional Transit (Local Route #4).
+Highway 413 is planned just one concession block north between Kirby Road and King-Vaughan Road, ultimately providing Pine Valley Drive with a direct connection to a Provincial Highway.

 The current uses and designations are illustrated in the following Figures.
-Figure 2 illustrates the Subject Lands in the context of Greenbelt Plan to surrounding uses and publically owned lands.
+Figure 2 illustrates the Subject Lands in the context of Greenbelt Plan to surrounding uses and publicly owned lands.
 Figure 3 illustrates the City of Vaughan Official Plan designations for the Subject Lands and surrounding areas and Figure 4 illustrates the location of the Subject Lands in the York Region Official Plan 2022 Regional Structure.